NDA-Software/ts-cornucopia/docs/file/executeOnFolders.md

-# executeOnFiles (path: string, callback: function) - 1.0.0
+# executeOnFiles (path: string, callback: function, options: Options) - 2.0.0

 ## Description

-This function is used to iterate inside a directory and its inner directories (recursively) and then execute a function with the path of each folder found, including the root folder of the execution.
+This function is used to iterate inside a directory and then execute a function with the path of each folder found, including the root folder of the execution.

 ## Parameters

 -   path: Path to the directory to be iterated.
 -   callback: A function that should receive the path to a folder and an array of strings with the name of all files inside the folder as its parameters.

+## Options

+-   recursive (Default: false): When set to true this will repeat its function recursively in all folders inside the starting path.

 ## Returned Value

 -   Array<any>: An array with everything returned by the callback function passed as parameter.

 ## Usage: